 }

 The it_works function now has a return type, Result<(), String>.
-In the body of the function, rather than call the assert_eq! macro, we return Ok(()) when the test passes and an Err with a String inside when the test fails.
-Writing tests that return a Result<T, E> enables you to use the question mark operator in the body of tests, which can be a convenient way to write tests that should fail if any operation within them returns an Err variant.
+In the body of the function, rather than calling the assert_eq! macro, we return Ok(()) when the test passes and an Err with a String inside when the test fails.
+Writing tests that return a Result<T, E> enables you to use the ? operator in the body of tests, which can be a convenient way to write tests that should fail if any operation within them returns an Err variant.

 You can’t use the #[should_panic] annotation on tests that use Result<T, E>.
 Instead, you should return an Err value directly when the test should fail.